florianziegler/whereabouts/readme.txt

 == Description ==

+__Please note:__

+When you upgrade from 0.3.0 to a newer version, you have to (re) add the Whereabouts widget.

+Go to "Appearance > Widgets" and drag the Whereabouts widget to the sidebar of your choosing.

+From version 0.4.0 (or newer) the location is saved _per user_.
+You can choose the user, whose location you want to display, in the widget's options.

+* * *

 Each user can save his/her current location and the corresponding time (zone).
 The information is stored as user meta data.

 The Whereabouts widget displays the location and time (zone) of a specified user (select user in the widget options).